 Texas A&M Mays Business School Entrepreneurship

-Texas A&M School of Law Business Law and Compliance Energy Law-Environmental and Energy Law and Policy Energy Law-Oil and Gas Law and Policy Health Law, Policy and Management International Tax Law and Policy Risk Management and Compliance Wealth Management
+Texas A&M School of Law Business Law and Compliance Cybersecurity Law and Policy Energy Law-Environmental and Energy Law and Policy Energy Law-Oil and Gas Law and Policy Health Law, Policy and Management Human Resources and Employment Law, Policy and Management International Tax Law and Policy Real Estate and Construction Law, Policy and Management Risk Management and Compliance Wealth Management

 Texas Consumer Resource for Education and Workforce Statistics (Texas Crews) Career Path Research

-There are two separate processes that will affect these courses.
-The first is the program of study evaluation and the second is the repeated coursework evaluation.
-The repeated course will count for the program of study evaluation if it is in the program of study as documented by the degree evaluation, regardless of the presence of a previously taken same course.
-The course would still then need to pass repeated coursework evaluation to be eligible for federal aid.
-Visit the Repeated Coursework page for more information.
+A repeated course will count for the program of study evaluation if it is in the program of study as documented by the degree evaluation.
+However, the course would then also need to pass repeated coursework evaluation to be eligible for federal aid.
+Visit the Maintaining Eligibility webpage for more information on repeated courses.